threefoldfoundation/info_fund/docs/description/threefold_impact.md

 ThreeFold Impact Africa (“TFI Africa”) delivers financial return plus measurable social impact by financing the deployment of storage and computing capacity in one of the most underdeveloped regions, Africa. .

 TFI Africa has the following mandate:
-- Empower individuals, businesses and communities through increased connectivity, digital literacy and access to digital and critical needs services;
+Empower individuals, businesses and communities through increased connectivity, digital literacy and access to digital and critical needs services in Africa
-- Supporting a more equitable peer-to-peer economy; and
-- Promote environmental sustainability.
+Supporting a more equitable peer-to-peer economy Promote environmental sustainability.

 # 2. ThreeFold Impact Platform
+ThreeFold Impact facilitates connectivity, inclusion and prosperity in Africa by financing local entrepreneurs, who establish and run capacity farms, empowered by ThreeFold technology.
+ThreeFold Impact has an inbuilt give-forward to the communities, where its capacity farms operate.
+The goal of the give-forward is to improve digital literacy, increase access to digital services and access to critical needs assistance.

+ThreeFold finances local entrepreneurs, who set up and run ThreeFold capacity farms, which produce local storage and computing capacity, an alternative to overseas based data centers.

+The returns to ThreeFold Impact investors are capped at a pre-agreed multiple to the initial investment, with the excess returns redeployed into the social responsibility projects.

 ThreeFold Impact promotes accessibility, inclusion and local and global community betterment via expansion and utilization of its green grid of data and compute capacity.
 Key to it’s focus, Threefold Impact has a built in giveforward, direct social impact component, included by design, in all its initiatives.

 The primary social impact component is achieved by deploying returns, in excess of pre-agreed capped return, back to communities within the country from where the returns have been generated.
 Additionally, ThreeFold Impact has purpose built CSR initiatives based upon direct matching and sponsorship of Threefold capacity.

 TFI gives back via three types of social projects: education and digital literacy, accessibility of digital services and critical needs assistance.
 ## 2.1.
 ThreeFold Impact Instruments

+TFI finances several types of Farmers: individuals, entrepreneurs and businesses.

+TFI finances ThreeFold individual and entrepreneur Farmers by purchasing hardware and extending working capital facilities.
+The ThreeFold Farmers set up and operate the farms on behalf of TFI, earn ThreeFold tokens for providing the services until the hardware fully depreciates (60 months) or TFI recovers its investment plus target return, whichever happens earlier.
+At that point ownership of hardware is transferred to the Farmer.
+The Farmer can run the software for an additional period of up to 5 years - ThreeFold technology can be run on the refurbished hardware with comparable economics.

+L
 ThreeFold Impact has two primary instruments:

 - Impact Invest: enables large scale grid expansion by means of investing in infrastructure at an attractive return for investors with a built-in giveforward/Corporate Social Responsibility (“CSR”) component.
 Returns to investors are capped at a multiple of initial investment whilst excess returns are reinvested for social impact.